johncobb/avr_328p_usart/README.md

-## Building an AVR application to communicate with U(S)ART peripheral
+## Building an AVR application to communicate with the USART peripheral
-This project walks you through the process building an AVR application to exercise the usart peripheral on teh ATMega328p microcontroller.
+This project walks you through the process building an AVR application to exercise the usart peripheral on the ATMega328p microcontroller.

 ### Prerequisites: